raulgonzm/checkout_service_example/README.rst

 )
 ``

-This say us that the discount is a DiscountRuleConfig for all products, "percentage" is his type and we have a quantity prerequisite with two units.
+This show us that the discount is a DiscountRuleConfig for all products (ALL_TARGET_TYPE), "percentage" is his type and we have a quantity prerequisite with two units.

 You can change this configuration customizing the target (setting up a product code inside. i.e. "VOUCHE") or customizing the quantity prerequisite.